powerseed/tabtracker/README.md

 # tabtracker
-An app developed using Vue and Express to organize songs.
+An single page app that organizes songs developed using Vue and Express.
 Users can:
 1. Create accounts.
 2. Create, edit, search for and delete songs.